Moshikou station

-Moshikou station (模式口站 (Móshìkǒu zhàn)) is a subway station under construction on Line 11 of the Beijing Subway.
-It is expected to open in 2023.
+Moshikou station (模式口站 (Móshìkǒu zhàn)) is a subway station on Line 11 of the Beijing Subway.
+It opened on 30 December 2023, and is the northern terminus of the line.

 History

 The original project name of this station is Jindingjie station.
 On September 25, 2020, the Beijing Municipal Commission of Planning and Natural Resources announced the 'Notice on the Naming Plan for Stations Along the Western Section of Rail Transit Line 11 Project', with plans to rename Jindingjie station to Moshikou station.
 On November 18, 2020, the station was officially renamed as Moshikou station.

 The station was capped on June 2, 2021, before passing project acceptance inspection on November 15 in the same year.

-Platform layout
+Station layout

 The station has 2 underground side platforms.
+Only the western-facing platform is in use.
+There are 3 exits, lettered A, B and C, all of which lead to Shimen Road.
+Exit A is accessible.